Mare of Easttown: How Kate Winslet's Dad Inspired Mare's Eating Habits

 “This is so clearly a woman who does not cook, doesn’t care about what she puts into her mouth, also probably forgets to eat, so that when she does eat, she’s so starving, she doesn’t even care what it is that she’s shoveling in,” Winslet said.

-But even though the cheesesteak looks very real on-screen, it’s not real meat — Winslet is a vegetarian.
-Her on-camera sandwiches also don’t contain any onions.
+But even though the cheesesteak looks very real on-screen, they are not, in fact, made of real meat — Winslet is a vegetarian.
+Also unlike the traditional sandwiches, the ones she eats on camera don’t contain any onions.

 “I felt really, really bad because I know onions are a very important part of a hoagie,” she said, “but because we had so many hours of filming scenes with all of this food, it basically wasn’t fair on the crew to have all this stinky onion food on our tiny set all day long.”